 Although there is an urgent need to implement the monitoring and research programme, it will take time.
 For certain subjects, a huge volume of measurement work will first have to be carried out before a start can be made on actual research.
 Careful harmonisation between the various elements of the programme will also take time.
 Moreover, a sound understanding of already existing monitoring equipment and the available data will be needed.
 In determining the necessary resources, these aspects must be taken into account.
 Monitoring and research may also require a certain amount of time for the further development of techniques and their application on the North Sea.
 Equally essential is good governance of the monitoring and research programme, to ensure good communication and cooperation between science and policy.
 Nonetheless, governance is not a component of this appendix to the North Sea Agreement.
 Instead, at a later stage and in a broader North Sea Agreement framework, governance of the North Sea Agreement will be elaborated.
-That will then include good governance of the monitoring and research programme.
-The monitoring and research programme will cover the period through to 2030.
+That will then include good governance of the monitoring and research programme will cover the period through to 2030.
 As a consequence, also in the longer term, there will be time for a solid adaptive programme that is able to respond to new questions emerging from North Sea Agreement consultation and policy developments, for example for reinforcing nature and species protection plans.
-For these aspects, the scientific committee and governance of the North Sea Agreement will play an important role.
+For these aspects, the scientific committee and governance of the North Sea Agreements are and species protection plans.
+For these aspects, the scientific committee and governance of the North Sea Agreements are aspected to new questions emerging from North Sea Agreement consultation and policy developments, for example for reinforcing nature and species protection plans.
+For these aspects, the scientific committee and governance of the North Sea Agreement role.